pitr-ch/actress/README.md

-## Actress
+# Actress

 **Actor model library.**

 Provides Future and Actors.
-Actors are sharing Thread pool so as many actors as you need can be spawned.
+Actors are sharing Thread pool so as many actors as needed can be spawned allowing to better structure your code without caring about number of threads or recycling of actors.
+Architecture inspired by Erlang and Akka.
-_(AFAIK This is not possible with other gems like Celluloid)._
+_(AFAIK This is not possible with any other gem providing Actor model.)_

+## Quick peak

 ```ruby
 require 'actress'